MANDARIN AND STAR ANISE JAM

-It’s mandarin season!
-You’ll see them appearing in the markets and shops over the next few months.
+Mandarins are appearing in the markets and shops.
 They are the best snacking fruit and make a great jam.
-The delicate flavour of mandarin is warmed up by the heady fragrance of star anise.
-Spread this bright tasting jam on your toast, use in cakes, or add some soy sauce and ginger and make sticky chicken wings!
+Star anise is a classic flavour combination with mandarin.
+Spread this bright jam on your toast, use in cakes, or add some soy sauce and ginger and make sticky chicken wings tonight!

 Makes 4 -5 x 300 ml jars